-Census Bureau, undated, chapter 6; Czajka and Olsen, 2000).
+A well-known feature of longitudinal data collected in retrospective surveys is that measured spells of program participation tend to exhibit so-called "seam biases" (see e.g., U.S. Census Bureau, undated, chapter 6; Czajka and Olsen, 2000).
 SIPP participants are interviewed every four months about activities in the immediately preceding four months.
-Because individuals have difficulty recalling precise dates in the past (Groves, 1989, chapter 9), and for other unknown reasons, there is a tendency for changes in status to be measured at the interview "seams" - between the 4th and 5th months for example.
+Because individuals have difficulty recalling precise dates in the past (Groves, 1989, chapter 9) and for other unknown reasons there is a tendency for changes in status to be measured at the interview "seams" - between the 4th and 5th months for example.
 Not surprisingly, this is true for changes in reported Medicaid coverage.
 Figure 4 shows the transition rates into and out of Medicaid coverage in each month of the combined 1990-1993 SIPP panels.
-(The sample underlying this figure includes only individuals who were living in California in the current and previous month).
-In addition, the figure shows the average fraction of individuals who report Medicaid coverage by SIPP interview month in the pooled sample.15 Roughly two-thirds of all spell starting and ending events occur at a seam (versus an expected frequency of 25 percent).
-Moreover, there is a small but noticeable seam pattern in the rate of Medicaid coverage, with a tendency for higher coverage rates in the most recent months just before the SIPP interview (i.e., interview months 4, 8, 12,).
-These patterns provide prima facie evidence of measurement error in SIPP-reported Medicaid coverage.
+(The sample underlying this figure includes only individuals who were living in California in the current and previous month.)
+In addition, the figure shows the average fraction of individuals who report Medicaid coverage by SIPP interview month in the pooled sample.
+Roughly two-thirds of all spell

-15The apparent rise in Medicaid coverage rates in interview months 33-36 is attributable to the influence of observations from the 1993 SIPP panel.
+16The apparent rise in Medicaid coverage rates in interview months 33-36 is attributable to the influence of observations from the 1993 SIPP panel.
 Only the 1992 and 1993 panels have data beyond month 32, and only the 1992 panel has data beyond month 36.
 Medicaid coverage is about 3-4 percentage points higher in the 1993 panel than in other years.
 The shift in the fraction of data from this panel (from one-quarter in months 1-32 to one-half in months 33-36) would be expected to raise the average coverage rate by 1 percentage point, which is about the increase observed in Figure 4.